Tarcisio Burgnich: Club career

-Burgnich began his career with local side Udinese, making his Serie A debut with the club on 2 June 1959, in a 7–0 away defeat to Milan.
-After short spells at the Friulian side, and subsequently Juventus (where he won the 1960–61 Serie A title), and Palermo, it was with Internazionale that he found his spiritual home in the 1960s, after being acquired in 1962.
+Burgnich began his career with local side Udinese, making his Serie A debut with the club on 2 June 1959, in a 7–0 away defeat to AC Milan.
+After short spells at the Friulian side, and subsequently Juventus (where he won the 1960–61 Serie A title), and Palermo, it was with Inter Milan that he found his spiritual home in the 1960s, after being acquired in 1962.

-A strong, quick, energetic and versatile defender, he was effective both offensively and defensively, and formed a formidable full-back partnership with Giacinto Facchetti, both with Inter and with the Italy national side.
-He played 467 times for the Nerazzurri, scoring 6 goals, where his physical and tenacious playing style was ideally suited to the catenaccio system operated by Helenio Herrera throughout Inter's glory years, which relied on a strong defence and fast counter-attacks.
+A versatile defender, Burgnich contributed both defensively and offensively and formed a full-back partnership with Giacinto Facchetti, both with Inter Milan and with the Italy national side.
+He made 467 appearances for the Nerazzurri, scoring 6 goals.
+His physical and tenacious playing style suited catenaccio system operated by Helenio Herrera which emphasized defensive organization and quick counter-attacks.
 With Inter, Burgnich enjoyed a highly successful period of domestic, European, and international dominance, winning five Italian championships, two European Cups and two Intercontinental Cups.
-He was notably part of the legendary Inter lineup of the 1960s still known today as the Grande Inter.
+He was part of the Inter team of the 1960s known as the Grande Inter.

 Following his 12 seasons with Inter, he was controversially transferred to Napoli in 1974, as Inter's new president, Fraizzoli, was trying to rejuvenate the squad.
 Burgnich spent the final three seasons of his career with Napoli, operating as a sweeper in Luís Vinício's side, and finally won the Coppa Italia, as well as the Anglo-Italian League Cup, in 1976, before retiring in 1977.
 In total, he made 494 appearances in Serie A throughout his career.